rocket-pool/RPIPs/RPIPs/RPIP-onchain-pdao.md

 |                                    | proposal.max.block.age                    | uint256 | The maximum number of blocks old a proposal can be submitted for                                                  |
 |                                    | proposal.security.quorum                  | uint256 | The minimum number of security council votes required to execute a security proposal                              |

-A * designates this parameter as being modifiable by the Security Council.
+A * designates this parameter as being modifiable by the Security Council without a delay.

 ## Copyright